Multi-Level Monte Carlo Training of Neural Operators: Numerical experiments

-\paragraph{Time-dependent Navier-Stokes equations.} We then consider the approximation of the time-forward solution operator associated to the Navier-Stokes equations (see \cref{test_ns}) using a 3D Fourier neural operator (FNO-3d) that directly convolves in space-time.
-Also here, we employ the same hyper-parameters employed in the code released by \citep{li2021fourier}.
+Again, we employ the same hyper-parameters employed in the code released by \cite{li2021fourier}.
 In \cref{fig:NS_fno3d_pareto_bound}, we display the Pareto frontier, in terms of average epoch training time and final testing loss, obtained by considering the standard FNO-3d training at different mesh resolutions (the baseline), and MLMC training with the two sampling strategies considered.
 Focusing on the baselines, we note that the testing loss values obtained at training resolutions $32\times 32$ and $64\times 64$ are very similar.
 Following this observation, we apply MLMC training with $m=2$ levels at finest resolution of $32\times 32$ and coarsest resolution of $16\times 16$, while decreasing the sampling factor $\delta$ from $8,4,2$.
-The result is illustrated as a magenta curve in \cref{fig:NS_fno3d_pareto_bound}, and yields the best trade-off in terms of accuracy versus computational training time.
+The result is illustrated as a cyan curve in \cref{fig:NS_fno3d_pareto_bound}, and yields the best trade-off in terms of accuracy versus computational training time.
 Surprisingly, it allows us to maintain the accuracy reached by the baseline at the resolution $R = 64$, while decreasing the training time by a factor of $11$ (resp.~$3$) compared to the baseline trained on a $64\times 64$ (resp.~$32\times 32$) grid.
-We also considered the optimal sample allocation $N_i^* = 4^{3i/2}N_3$ for $i\in\{1,2\}$ (predicted by the theory) with $\delta^*=2$, $N_3^* = 45$ at resolution $32\times 32$, and plotted as a grey dot in \cref{fig:NS_fno3d_pareto_bound}.
+We also considered the optimal sample allocation $N_i^* = 2^{2i}N_3$ for $i\in\{1,2\}$ with $\delta^*=2$, $N_3^* = 45$ at resolution $32\times 32$, and plotted as a bordeaux dot in \cref{fig:NS_fno3d_pareto_bound}.
 Finally, we do not observe a significant difference in terms of accuracy when considering nested sub-sampling over random sampling.
-Now considering \cref{fig:NS_fno3d_plot_best_worst}(left), we compare ground truth solutions with the approximations obtained by MLMC training algorithm with $m=4$ (resp.~$m=2$) levels and $\delta=4$ (resp.~$\delta=2$) at the time $T=40$. \cref{fig:NS_fno3d_plot_best_worst} displays the evolution of the coarse and pairwise difference training losses composing the telescopic sum in \cref{eq_MLMC} before evaluating the gradients for $m=4$ levels and $\delta = 2$.
+Now considering \cref{fig:NS_fno3d_plot_best_worst} (left), we compare ground truth solutions with the approximations obtained by MLMC training algorithm with $m=4$ (resp.~$m=2$) levels and $\delta=4$ (resp.~$\delta=2$) at the time $T=40$. \cref{fig:NS_fno3d_plot_best_worst} displays the evolution of the coarse and pairwise difference training losses composing the telescopic sum in \cref{eq_MLMC} before evaluating the gradients for $m=4$ levels and $\delta = 2$.
 As expected, the coarse loss is dominating the telescopic sum throughout the training, while the pairwise difference losses across levels decreases with the level.
 We note a very small contribution from the last level, explaining the improved performance of the magenta curve settings (maximum resolution of $32\times 32$) in \cref{fig:NS_fno3d_pareto_bound}.